Trieste Centrale railway station

 Opened in 1857, the station is a terminus for direct lines to Venice, Udine and Vienna, and for the belt line leading to Trieste's marshalling yard, near the now closed Trieste Campo Marzio railway station.

 Trieste Centrale is currently managed by Rete Ferroviaria Italiana (RFI).
 However, the commercial area of the passenger building is managed by Centostazioni.
-Train services to and from the station are operated by Trenitalia.
-Each of these companies is a subsidiary of Ferrovie dello Stato (FS), Italy's state-owned rail company.
+Train services towards Italy from the station are operated by Trenitalia, a subsidiary of Ferrovie dello Stato Italiane (FS), Italy's state-owned rail company and Italian private company Nuovo Trasporto Viaggiatori.
+A daily international connection is operated by ÖBB towards Wien via Ljubljana.